Performance artist, object-theatre maker, antique porcelain collector-remaker, miniature installation creator .

 As a performer I collaborated with several choreographers and theatre directors such as Charles Linehan, Karine Ponties, Viliam Docolomansky, Vava Stefanescu, Simon Vincenzi, Luis Guerra, Peter Tyc etc.

-I was part of artistic residencies in London, Rio de Janeiro, Seoul, Mexico City, Lisbon.
+I was part of artistic residencies in London, Rio de Janeiro, Seoul, Mexico City, Guadalajara, Lisbon.

 For three of my performances I was sellected as “Young Choreographer To Watch” in the critics’ survey of the German Tanz magazine.